prcutler/stoneopen/wp-content/plugins/photo-gallery/readme.txt

 To enable the feature of adding Media Library images, go to Photo Gallery > Options > Global Options and set Import from Media Library option to Yes.
 After that you will be able to import photos from Media Library to Photo Gallery.

 == Changelog ==

+= 1.2.103 =
+* Fixed: Text watermark responsivness.
+* Added: Set/Reset watermark to all images at once.
+* Fixed: Description for masonry album views.

 = 1.2.102 =
 * Fixed: Search also in description.